International trade in goods for the EU - an overview

-Growth rates of more than 100 % in total trade between 2002 and 2020 were recorded in the Netherlands and in twelve of the thirteen Member States that joined the EU in 2004 or more recently (Bulgaria, Czechia, Estonia, Croatia, Cyprus, Latvia, Lithuania, Hungary, Poland, Romania, Slovenia and Slovakia) the exception being Malta; which may, at least in part, be explained by their process of integration into both global markets and (in particular) the European single market, following reforms which led to switching from centrally-planned to market-based economic models.
-There were ten Member States (Belgium, Denmark, Germany, Ireland, Greece, Spain, Italy, Austria, Portugal and Sweden) that recorded growth rates between 50 % and 100 %.
-In four Member States growth rates were below 50 % (France, Luxembourg, Malta and Finland).
+Growth rates of more than 200 % in total trade between 2002 and 2021 were recorded in ten of the thirteen Member States that joined the EU in 2004 or more recently (Latvia, Poland, Lithuania, Slovakia, Romania, Bulgaria, Czechia, Estonia, Slovenia, Hungary) which may, at least in part, be explained by their process of integration into both global markets and (in particular) the European single market, following reforms which led to switching from centrally-planned to market-based economic models.
+There were ten Member States (Croatia, the Netherlands, Cyprus, Spain, Germany, Austria, Portugal, Greece, Belgium, Sweden) that recorded growth rates between 100 % and 200 %.
+In seven Member States growth rates were below 100 % (Italy, Denmark, Ireland, Malta, Finland, France, Luxembourg).

-Cyprus recorded the highest overall growth in its value of exported goods between 2002 and 2020 (an increase of 499 %), while Latvia, Poland and Lithuania also recorded increases of more than 400 %.
-By contrast, growth rates for exports were below 60 % in Sweden, Denmark, France, Finland, Luxembourg and Malta.
+Latviva recorded the highest overall growth in its value of exported goods between 2002 and 2021 (an increase of 631 %), while Cyprus, Poland and Lithuania also recorded increases of more than 500 %.
+By contrast, growth rates for exports were below 50 % in Malta, Luxembourg, France and Finland.

-Romania (326 %) and Slovakia (322 %) recorded the highest growth rates for imported goods, during the same period.
-Poland, Latvia, Bulgaria, Lithuania, Czechia and Slovenia also recorded growth rates above 200 %.
-By contrast, growth rates for imports below 60 % were registered in Portugal, Ireland, France, Italy, Luxembourg and Greece.
+Romania (421 %) and Slovakia (400 %) recorded the highest growth rates for imported goods, during the same period.
+Poland, Latvia, Lithuania, Bulgaria, Slovenia and Czechia also recorded growth rates above 300 %.
+By contrast, growth rates for imports below 80 % were registered in Luxembourg, Greece and France.

-In 2020, Germany had the highest trade surplus for goods
+Germany had the highest trade surplus for goods in 2021

-Between 2002 and 2020, five EU Member States — Czechia, Hungary, Poland, Slovenia and Slovakia — each moved from the position of having a trade deficit for goods to having a trade surplus.
+Between 2002 and 2021, two EU Member States — Czechia and Slovakia — moved from the position of having a trade deficit for goods to having a trade surplus.
 By contrast, France, Austria and Finland saw the opposite development, namely their trade position for goods moved from a surplus to a deficit.
-Belgium, Denmark, Germany, Ireland, Italy, the Netherlands and Sweden had a trade surplus both in 2002 and 2020.
-The remaining twelve Member States had a trade deficit in both years.
+Belgium, Denmark, Germany, Ireland, Italy, the Netherlands and Sweden had a trade surplus both in 2002 and 2021.
+The remaining fifteen Member States had a trade deficit in both years.

 Although trade flows within the single market may not appear (at first sight) to be particularly ‘global’ in nature and could be considered by some as ‘protectionist’ or ‘inward-looking’, it is important to note that some of these intra-EU flows result from the activities of European or multinational enterprises producing goods on foreign territories; for example, German or Japanese cars manufactured in Slovakia or Romania, from where they may be exported tariff-free to other parts of the single market.

-A comparison between intra-EU trade (that between EU Member States) and extra-EU trade (that between EU Member States and non-member countries) reveals that the former was 1.5 times as high as the latter in 2002; this comparison is made on the basis of total trade (in other words, the sum of imports and exports).
-This ratio was almost unchanged in 2020 as both the value of intra-EU trade and extra-EU trade rose overall by approximately 90 % (see Table 1).
+A comparison between intra-EU trade (between EU Member States) and extra-EU trade (between EU Member States and non-member countries) reveals that the former was 1.5 times as high as the latter in 2002; this comparison is made on the basis of total trade (in other words, the sum of imports and exports).
+This ratio was slightly higher in 2021 when intra-EUE trade was 1.6 times as high as extra-EU trade (see Table 1).